sandersn/pursuit-workshop/presentation.md

 ## Why Open Source

-### What You Get From Contributing to Open Source
+### What a Recent Graduate Gets From Contributing to Open Source

-You get experience with basic software engineering skills that are hard to teach in the classroom.
+You get experience with software engineering skills that are hard to teach in the classroom.

 - Working with people to find the right fix to a bug
 - Jumping into new code that you don't know.
 - Asking people for help when you need it.
 - Learning how projects are run, technically AND socially.

-### What I Get From Open Source
+### What an Experienced Engineer Gets From Open Source

-As a full-time software engineer, the things I get from open source are longer-term benefits.
+Experienced software engineers get longer-term benefits from open source as well.

 - Co-operation is important, even between companies.
 - Attribution is important: authors have a chance to benefit from their work even if a corporation owns it.